Photo: Tony Carrick for Bob Vila

-Being left in the dark by a power outage, surprised by severe weather, or setting out unprepared for an outdoor adventure can lead to injuries, cause fear, and trigger anxiety.
-And sometimes, a flashlight isn’t enough.
-You might need both hands to cook, change a flat, or gather essentials.
+Being left in the dark during a power outage, after a severe weather event, or while on an outdoor adventure can lead to injuries and trigger anxiety.
+And while flashlights are great to have around, sometimes they’re not the right tool for the situation—you might need both hands free for cooking, changing a flat, or gathering essentials.

-- BEST OVERALL: LE LED Camping Lantern Rechargeable, 1000LM
+- BEST OVERALL: Lepro LE Super Bright LED Camping Lantern

-- BEST BANG FOR THE BUCK: Vont 2 Pack LED Camping Lantern
+- BEST BANG FOR THE BUCK: Lepro LE Rechargeable LED Camping Lantern Flashlight

 - BEST LIGHTWEIGHT: Black Diamond Moji Lantern